-Cabrales Blue Cheese is made in four villages, including one called Cabrales, in the Eastern Asturias region of North West Spain, at the northern point of Picos de Europa in a township called Peñamellera Alta.
+Cabrales blue cheese is made in four villages, including one called Cabrales, in the Eastern Asturias region of North West Spain, at the northern point of Picos de Europa in a township called Peñamellera Alta.

-It is a mix of raw milk from cows, goats and sheep, though milk mostly comes from cows as goat and sheep’s milk is only available in the spring and summer.
+It is a mix of raw milk from cows, goats and sheep, though the milk mostly comes from cows as goat and sheep’s milk is only available in the spring and summer.

 The dark blue mould occurs naturally, working its way from the outside of the cheese in.

 The cheese wheels are from 9 cm thick (3 to 3 ½ inches), weighing up to 2.7 kg (5 to 6 pounds).
 The wheels are sometimes wrapped in maple leaves, but more usually in foil.

 The cheese is creamy with a sharp taste that is not as salty as other blue cheeses.
 The rind outside is yellow and quite smelly.
 The veins inside are so dark blue that they are almost black; sometimes depending on the maker, age and progression of the mould there are almost more veins than ivory coloured cheese.

 Cabrales Blue Cheese received its Spanish “Denominación de Origen” (“Denomination of Origin“) in 1981.